Joint Force Tactical Combat Casualty Care

-A Joint Force medical team treat a simulated casualty during a tactical combat casualty care exercise on Aug.
-6, 2023, at the Monroe Civic Center, Louisiana.
+A U.S. Airman treats a simulated casualty during a tactical combat casualty care exercise on Aug.
+10, 2023, at the Monroe Civic Center, Louisiana.
 The TCCC training was part of the Innovative Readiness Training Program’s Monroe Wellness Mission 2023 a two-week hands-on Joint Force medical training mission that provides no-cost medical services to Monroe, West Monroe and their surrounding areas.
-(U.S. Air Force photo by Master Sgt.
-Joe Davis)
+(U.S. Air Force photo by Tech.
+Sgt.
+Noah J. Tancer)

 |Date Taken: